vep002/phase-4-rails-practice-challenge-students/README.md

 corresponding tables), `Student` and `Instructor`, with the following
 relationships:

-- An instructor has many students
+✔️ An instructor has many students
-- A student belongs to an instructor
+✔️ A student belongs to an instructor

 The models should have the following attributes (along with any attributes needed to create the relationships defined above):

-- Instructor
+✔️ Instructor
-  - name (must be present)
+  ✔️ name (must be present)
-- Student
+✔️ Student
-  - name (must be present)
+  ✔️ name (must be present)
-  - major
+  ✔️ major
-  - age (must be >= 18)
+  ✔️ age (must be >= 18)

-Make sure to define validations for your models so that no bad data can be saved to the database.

 ## Deliverables

 As a user, I can:

-- Create, read, update and delete **Instructors**
+- **Instructors**
+  Create,
+  ✔️ read,
+  update
+  delete
-- Create, read, update and delete **Students**
+- **Students**
+  Create,
+  ✔️ read,
+  update
+  delete
-  - When creating or updating a student, they must be associated with an instructor
+  When creating or updating a student, they must be associated with an
+    instructor

 Follow good API design practices and use RESTful routing conventions.
 Make sure